-Any member of staff who suspects a pupil is at risk of FGM [High Schools and Colleges insert: or discovers that a pupil age 18 or over appears to have been a victim of FGM] will speak to the DSL and follow our local safeguarding children’s partnership procedures
+Any member of staff who suspects a pupil is at risk of FGM will speak to the DSL and follow our local safeguarding children’s partnership procedures

 Honour- based abuse (including forced marriage)

 School recognise that Honour-based abuse (HBA) encompasses incidents of crimes that have been committed to protect or defend the honour of the family and/or the community.
 Abuse committed in this context often involves a wider network of family or community pressure and can involve multiple perpetrators.
 If staff in our school have a concern regarding a pupil that might be at risk of HBA or who has suffered from HBA they will immediately speak to the designated safeguarding lead who will follow the schools safeguarding procedures